-A wonderful, easy green onion quiche with cheese, perfect for brunch, a picnic, or another casual gathering with friends.
+This is a wonderful, easy green onion quiche with cheese and dill, perfect for brunch, a picnic, or a casual gathering with friends.

-That makes it a perfect choice for easy evenings when you want to serve something delicious without spending too much time in the kitchen.
+Perfect for easygoing evenings when you want something tasty without spending too much time in the kitchen.
+Try this Asparagus and Salmon Quiche next!

 Jump to recipe

-- I used 3 colorful mini bell peppers because I happened to have them in the fridge and because I liked the colors.
-But 1 regular-sized red, yellow, or orange bell pepper would be fine.
+Bell peppers: I used three colorful mini bell peppers because I had them.
+But one regular-sized red, yellow, or orange bell pepper is perfect.

-- Dried Herbes de Provence can be replaced with an Italian dried herb mixture or other dried herbs.
+Herbs: Dried Herbes de Provence can be replaced with an Italian dried herb mixture or other dried herbs.
+I love dill, but parsley or other fresh herbs are ok, too.

 How to make green onion quiche?